wjn1996/KG_Enhanced_Wiki_Corpora/README.md

 # KG_Enhanced_Wiki_Corpora
 This project is implemented for knowledge enhanced pre-trained corpora by Wikipedia and Wikidata5M.
 If your project needs the pretrained kg-enhanced corpus, you can directly push this project into the root directory of your project.

-If you have used this project, please cite me

 ## Step1: Download wikipedia copora
 Step into the directory ```/pretrain_data```, and run:
 ```shell